PrimaveraDeveloper/identity-server/samples/back-channel-logout.md

 ### Receiving Back-channel Logout Notifications

-Back-channel logout notifications are received in the LogoutController.
+Back-channel logout notifications are received in the `LogoutController`.

 When a new notification is received, the application is responsible for:

-1. Validate the logout token according to Back-channel logout specification.
+1. Validate the logout token according to back-channel logout specification.
 2. Record the session signed-out.
 3. Trigger the single sign-out.